Swing Education

 Now, when the start time of a multi-day request has passed and the request is unfilled, we adjust the start date to the next date.
 We continue doing this until the request is filled by a sub or canceled by the admin.

-Since its launch in March 2025 to May 2025, it directly contributed to a 0.6% increase in net revenue ($450K).
+Since its launch in March 2025, it directly contributed to a 0.6% ($450K) increase in net revenue in the first two months.

 If a substitute can’t make an upcoming day in a multi-day request, they must cancel all the remaining days.